daltonh/arb/doc/content/variables/index.md

 #   clearoptions - remove all previously (to the left and above the clearoptions word) user-specified options for this variable
 ```

+- `DEFAULT_OPTIONS`: add the following options to every subsequent variable, until cleared again using a blank statement.
+When listed in order, default options precede a variable's individually specified options - hence, in the case of conflicting option statements, individual options take precedence over default options (ie, the individual options have a higher priority).

+- `OVERRIDE_OPTIONS`: are the same as, except that they follow a variable's individually specified options, and so in the case of conflicting option statements, take precedence over the individual options (ie, the override options have a higher priority).

 ## Variable types

 ### Constant